 Myth 6: More Jets is Equivalent to Better Hot Tub

 The more, the merrier might not be applicable in every situation.
 This popular belief is generally a sales tactic in disguise.
 But we want you to be an informed customer to make the right choice.
 The experts at Northern Spas advise that you go for quality over quantity.
 If you wish to have a proper hydrotherapy massage, the jets need to be placed at the right location to target critical areas of your body.

 For example, if you look at The Simcoe LS, it doesn’t boast about having hundreds of jets.
 With only 71 jets, it targets your shoulders and your body perfectly.
 The same could be about the Algonquin Spa with 63 jets and the Huntsville Spa with only 35 jets.
 Yet the consumers have rated these hot tub sales quite favorably.
 The key to picking the right hot tub is understanding your needs rather than chasing buzzwords.

 Find Your Perfect Match

 Finding the right hot tub that suits your needs could be a difficult task.
 Therefore you need to rely on the experts of the hot tub industry, Northern Spas.
 With plenty of hot tubs for sale in Toronto, you are sure to find the perfect fit.
-Not only that, Northern Spas take care of everything, starting from quick and easy delivery to hot tub installation, water checks and electrical work.
+Not only that, Northern Spas takes care of everything, starting from quick and easy delivery to hot tub installation, water checks, and electrical work.
 Visit Northern Spas today or contact us at 905-503-0049 to re-discover tranquillity in our hot tubs.